 \subsection{Relationship to Prior Works}

-We show that FWSVD, presented in~\cite{FWSVD}, is a special case of our generalized framework.
-The full justification is given in Appendix~\ref{sec:appendix0}.
-In FWSVD, the objective minimizes a weighted reconstruction error using a diagonal matrix $\mathbf{D}$ derived from a row-wise sum of the Fisher Information.
-We show that this setup corresponds to a diagonal Kronecker-factored approximation of the FIM, where $\mathbf{D}$ arises naturally from minimizing the Kronecker approximation error.
-The resulting solution for the low-rank factors $\mathbf{W}_2, \mathbf{W}_1$ matches that of FWSVD (up to a constant), which shows that their method is a special case of our more general framework.
+We show that FWSVD~\cite{FWSVD} is a special case of our generalized framework in Appendix~\ref{sec:appendixa}.
 The connection between our generalized approach, the classical SVD and FWSVD is depicted in Figure~\ref{fig:connection2fwsvd}.
-Weighted SVD approaches can be interpreted as transforming the decomposed object—here, the weight matrix—into a new space where the low-rank approximation better aligns with the target task.
-In this formulation, the sensitivity matrices serve as transformation matrices that reweight the importance of different directions.
+Weighted SVD approaches can be interpreted as transforming the decomposed object -- here, the weight matrix -- into a new space where the low-rank approximation better aligns with the target task.
 Under this view, vanilla SVD corresponds to using identity transformations; FWSVD applies a diagonal (but non-identity) transformation on one side while keeping the other side as identity.
 In contrast, our method employs full, non-diagonal transformations on both sides, capturing richer structure in the parameter space.